ArnaudBarre/downwind/README.md

 - Underscore are always mapped to space

 When implemented, [arbitrary properties](https://tailwindcss.com/docs/adding-custom-styles#arbitrary-properties) could be use to bypass the rare edge cases.

+### Extended theme

+Only a shallow merge is done, so extending the colors is a little more verbose.

 ### Dark mode